Agents

 - Create and manage drafts or definitions for email templates, sequences, automations, magic links, broadcasts, and webhook subscriptions.

-- Queue subscriber import and export jobs, then react to updates through signed developer webhooks or deliberate polling.
+- Queue subscriber import and export jobs, then react to job updates through signed developer webhooks or deliberate polling.

 Related OpenAPI operation groups: